 - The likelihood of passing genital herpes to a partner is highest during an outbreak (times when a sore is present).
 (Read the early warning signs of an outbreak.)

 - Skin sheds the virus without an outbreak a significant amount of the time.
 There will be no visible signs, but a partner can still be exposed to and contract the virus.
 This is called asymptomatic viral shedding.
 One study showed that this can be as frequent as approximately 20% of the time (1).
 For actual transmission rates during asymptomatic shedding, some sources suggest a 4-10% chance depending on gender of the infected party.

 Condoms Reduce Herpes Risk by 30%

-Although they aren’t that effective at preventing it, condoms do reduce the risk of contracting or transmitting herpes by about 30%, according to a 2009 study by E. Martin in the Archives of Internal Medicine (2).
+Although condoms aren’t guaranteed to prevent herpes transmission, they reduce the risk by about 30%, according to a 2009 study by E. Martin in the Archives of Internal Medicine (2).

 Valtrex and Condoms Reduce Risk More